Houghland/eaveKILR/README.md

 ## How to add it

 * Download the source code to your computer
-* To add to your Firefox, go to about:debugging#/runtime/this-firefox and click Load Temporary Add-on..
-Then navigate to the source code you downloaded and select manifest.json
+* To add to your Firefox, go to about:debugging#/runtime/this-firefox
+* Click Load Temporary Add-on..
+* Navigate to the source code you downloaded and select manifest.json

 ## Sources